Identifying nonlinear relations among random variables: A network analytic approach: Introduction

 Instead of latent variable models like confirmatory factor analysis or structural equation modeling, network psychometrics seeks to understand the relations between observed variables.
 The most common general analytic framework for continuous measurements is the Gaussian graphical model.
-In a Gaussian graphical model (which seeks to represent the network of relations as a collection of pairwise conditional linear relations between each of the nodes on the graph, see \citet{Hallquist2019}), independence between symptoms comes from conditional partial independence: two variables are said to be independent after conditioning on all other variables when the partial correlation equals zero.
-However, while proponents of network psychometrics loosen the assumption of local independence in the strictest sense and utilize conditional independence as an alternative in the way we model psychological disorders, as the methodology currently stands, there is a core methodological issue to the use of partial correlation methods: these methods assume that all relationships between the observed variables are linear, which means that the the zero partial correlation is not truly statistical independence but, rather no linear relation.
-With the current state of the field, psychometric networks struggle to represent non-linear relations, though some recent work has proposed a number of approaches for explicitly modeling these relations.
+In a Gaussian graphical model (which is based on partial correlations between the variables of the network, see \citet{Hallquist2019}), independence between symptoms is conditional: two variables are said to be independent after conditioning on all other variables when the partial correlation equals zero.
+While the Gaussian graphical model has been used productively to capture the general relationships between psychological variables, there is a core, inescapable, methodological issue to the use of partial correlation methods: these methods assume that all relationships between the observed variables are linear, which means that the the zero partial correlation is not truly statistical independence but, rather no linear relation.
+With the current state of the field, psychometric networks struggle to represent nonlinear relations, though some recent work has proposed a number of approaches for explicitly modeling these relations.

 The importance of being able to find nonlinear relations can be seen by the commonness of them occurring in psychological phenomena: diminishing returns for social interactions \citep{ren2021}, a curvilinear effect between age and gratitude \citep{chopik2022}, nonlinear effects of neighborhood environments on mental health \citep{zhang2022}, and the nonlinear relationship between income and mental health \citep{li2022}, among others.
 Furthermore, quantitative techniques have yet to catch up to these potential relations, so they are likely more prevalent than have been recorded thus far.
 Hence, it is vital to have an adequate method of detecting these relations.